 So now that we’ve seen why you would use a file upload form on your site, how do you go about creating one?

-A plugin like Kali Forms makes it easy to create a file upload form on your WordPress website and gather everything you need from your clients, customers, potential contributors, and anyone else that needs to submit content to your site.
+A form builder with file upload like Kali Forms makes it easy to create such a form on your WordPress website and gather everything you need from your clients, customers, potential contributors, and anyone else that needs to submit content to your site.

-Let’s take a look at how you can use Kali Forms to create a file upload form and walk you through the process step-by-step.
+Let’s take a look at how you can use Kali Forms to create a form with the ability to upload multiple files to WordPress and walk you through the process step-by-step.

 Step-by-Step Guide to Creating a WordPress File Upload Form

-Kali Forms makes it easy to create regular contact forms, order forms with payments, as well as file upload forms.
-To create your file upload form and start accepting user submissions, simply follow the steps below.
+To create your forms with file upload and start accepting user submissions, simply follow the steps below.

 Step 1: Installing the Kali Forms Plugin